6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 Pre-Filter

-The Pre-filter works like a normal EPA air purifier by filtering out large particles of pollutants from the air.
+The pre-filter works like a normal EPA air purifier by filtering out large particles of pollutants from the air.
 This includes pollutants like pet dander, human hair, dust, sand particles and any particle that is above 2.5 microns in size.

 HEPA H13 Filter

-The HEPA-13 filter is the most crucial in this setup.
+The HEPA-13 filter is the most crucial part of this setup.
 This “Medical grade HEPA filter” is capable of removing tiny pollutant particles that are up to 0.1 microns in size.
 It includes tiny particles like bacteria, asbestos, carbon dust, paint pigment, pet allergies, and smoke.
 A HEPA filter will also remove mould, and there are ways to increase its efficiency in humid environments.

 Carbon Filter